Caroljpeg/gridWizard/README.md

 if you have any question / request / consideration / report or if you want to share what you made with it, feel free to reach me at a.martinelli0601@gmail.com

 ## script setup
-1. clone this repository / download the gridWizard1.0.jsx (facingPages and/or singlePage) files from the main directory.
+1. clone this repository / download the latest release [here](https://github.com/Caroljpeg/gridWizard/releases/tag/v1.0).
-2. save the jsx files in the InDesign scripts folder:
+2. move the gridWizard1.0.jsx (facingPages and/or singlePage) files in the InDesign scripts folder:
     on macos
     `/Users/<username>/Library/Preferences/Adobe InDesign/Version x.x/<locale>/Scripts`
     on windows